 NFC (near-field communication) is an easy form of wireless pairing.
 To pair with your wireless device, line up the symbol on the outside of the ear cup (pictured below) with your phone/portable player.

-You don’t have to go into your phone’s Bluetooth settings at all, which can be pretty convenient.
+You don’t have to go into your phone’s Bluetooth settings at all, which is pretty convenient.

 Are There Any Lag Issues?